Breathwork: Easy Stress Relief for Type-A Gals

 (See this blog post to learn more about how stress wrecks your health.)

-Everyday breathwork, however, is a tool that helps you move your nervous system back into the parasympathetic state, also known as ‘rest and digest’.
-Specifically, the act of breathing more slowly and extending your exhale (i.e. exhaling more slowly and for a longer time than your inhale) sends a message to your body that you’re safe, and it triggers your fight-or-flight response to turn off.
+Everyday breathwork, however, is a tool that helps you shift your nervous system back into the parasympathetic state, also known as ‘rest and digest’.
+Specifically, the act of breathing more slowly and extending your exhale (i.e. exhaling more slowly and for a longer time than you inhale) sends a message to your nervous system that you’re safe, and it triggers your fight-or-flight response to turn off.

 It’s actually quite brilliant, when you think about it!

-When you regularly practice breathwork, you’ll find that over time, you’ll feel you’ll feel less anxious, more calm and in control, and better able to respond to stress.
+When you regularly practice this kind of everyday breathwork, you’ll find that over time, you’ll feel you’ll feel less anxious, more calm and in control, and better able to respond to stress.
 You may even see improved sleep, focus, and digestion.

 WHEN CAN BREATHWORK help you DE-STRESS?